How Long Does It Really Take to Sell a Home in Connecticut?

 Final walkthrough and closing (last 2-3 days)

 Connecticut's closing timeline is slightly faster than the national average of 43 days, partly due to efficient local processes and experienced real estate professionals.
+Sellers should also understand what happens if a home appraises below the agreed purchase price because appraisal issues can delay or even derail a transaction.

 What Makes Some Connecticut Homes Sell Faster?